reagent-project/reagent-cookbook/recipes/google-street-view/README.md

 # Problem

-You want to add Google Street View image to your [reagent](https://github.com/reagent-project/reagent) webapp.
+You want to add a Google Street View image to your [reagent](https://github.com/reagent-project/reagent) webapp.

 # Solution